tbidne/shrun/README.md

 **Arg:** `-c, --config PATH`

 **Description**: Path to TOML config file.
-If this argument is not given we automatically look in the Xdg config directory e.g. `~/.config/shrun/config.toml`.
+If this argument is not given we automatically look in the XDG config directory e.g. `~/.config/shrun/config.toml`.

 Examples can be found in [examples](./examples).